-Opioids affect the mu receptor in the spinal cord and in the brain to reduce pain.101 The mu receptor in the brain is also central to the feelings of reward or pleasure, leading to abuse.102 The analgesic effects are mediated mainly through the mu receptors' release of substance P in the spinal cord,^{101,103} the central neurotransmitter for pain, whereas the rewarding effects involves the dopaminergic system which is implicated in all addictive behavior, including that of alcohol and nicotine.104
+Opioids affect the mu receptor in the spinal cord and in the brain to reduce pain.108 The mu receptor in the brain is also central to the feelings of reward or pleasure, leading to abuse.109 The analgesic effects are mediated mainly through the mu receptors' release of substance P in the spinal cord, ^{108,110} the central neurotransmitter for pain, whereas the rewarding effects involves the dopaminergic system which is implicated in all addictive behavior, including that of alcohol and nicotine.111

-Most opioids are short-acting and require dosing approximately every four hours, with the exception of methadone, which requires dosing only two to three times per day.105 Methadone is intrinsically long acting (LA), while the other opioids require special formulations that enable extended release (ER).
+Most opioids are short-acting and require dosing approximately every four hours, with the exception of methadone, which requires dosing only two to three times per day.112 Methadone is intrinsically long acting (LA), while the other opioids require special formulations that enable extended release (ER).
 Methadone and the ER opioids are often lumped together under the term ER/LA opioids.
-In December 1995, OxyContin[TM] was the first ER opioid approved by the FDA.4 ER formulations represent about 10% of all opioids prescribed.^{9,10} The bioavailability of different opioids varies with the route of administration and can be as low as 10% for an oral administration of oxymorphone.106
+In December 1995, OxyContin[TM] was the first ER opioid approved by the FDA.4 ER formulations represent about 10% of all opioids prescribed.^{12,13} ADFs of extended-release (ER) opioids aim to prevent what is known as "dose-dumping," the rapid release through tampering of drug contained in an ER dosage form, which is at much higher concentrations than that found in IR opioids.
+For example, taking a 12 mg Palladone capsule, an ER hydromorphone no longer on the market, together with 8 ounces of 40% ethanol increased the average blood hydromorphone concentration by 6 times compared with co-ingestion with water.9 Increasing the blood opioid concentration can also be achieved by altering the route of administration.
+The oral bioavailability of hydromorphone is about 10%, which means that an intravenous injection of the same substance increases the bioavailability tenfold in addition to the more rapid onset and rise through the dosedumping route.^{10,11}

-During the beginning of the second half of the 20th century, opioids were infrequently used in the treatment of chronic pain.107 In 1992, the Agency for Health Care Research and Quality (AHRQ) issued a guideline for acute pain management stating that "patients have a right to treatment that includes prevention of or adequate relief from pain and that fears of postsurgical addiction to opioids are generally groundless."108 Pain management was promoted and recognized as a human right^{109,110} and pain included as a "fifth vital sign" in the pain management standards of the Joint Commission on Accreditation of Healthcare Organizations, to be monitored with the same vigilance as blood pressure, pulse, temperature, and respiratory rate.^{111,112} In 2012, patient experience in regard to pain management became one component of the newly created Hospital Value-Based Purchasing (HVBP) program, which ties a portion of hospital payment to performance on quality and cost, possibly encouraging physicians to increase the prescription of opioids.113 These new professional standards, combined with aggressive marketing114 led to a fourfold increase in the volume of dispensed prescription opioids between 2000 and 2010.115
+During the beginning of the second half of the 20th century, opioids were infrequently used in the treatment of chronic pain.113 In 1992, the Agency for Health Care Research and Quality (AHRQ) issued a guideline for acute pain management stating that "patients have a right to treatment that includes prevention of or adequate relief from pain and that fears of postsurgical addiction to opioids are generally groundless."114 Pain management was promoted and recognized as a human right^{115,116} and pain included as a "fifth vital sign" in the pain management standards of the Joint Commission on Accreditation of Healthcare Organizations, to be monitored with the same vigilance as blood pressure, pulse, temperature, and respiratory rate.^{117,118} In 2012, patient experience in regard to pain management became one component of the newly created Hospital Value-Based Purchasing (HVBP) program, which ties a portion of hospital payment to performance on quality and cost, possibly encouraging physicians to increase the prescription of opioids.119 These new